sterling-hillard-imprivata/bowling-score-api/README.md

 ![Score interface](bowlingscore/documentation/snap_5.jpg "Inputing Score parameters")

 The previous variables entered in json format with a few new variables:
--strike_spare: calculates if the resulting frame was a strike, spare, or neither of the above.
+- strike_spare: calculates if the resulting frame was a strike, spare, or neither of the above.
 Note: if the first roll is a 10 its automatically a strike, if not and both the rolls result in 10 or higher its a spare.
--frame_score: This is the score of the frame.
+- frame_score: This is the score of the frame.
 If the frame is a strike or spare, this value can change as a result of later frames.
--total_score: This is the total score tallied thus far.
+- total_score: This is the total score tallied thus far.
 This value will also change as a result of later frames scores if those frames are strikes and spares. *Note: It is possible to skip frames, so the total score will use the most previous total score, if no previous score then it will return the frame score of that frame*

 ![Updating Scores](bowlingscore/documentation/snap_6.jpg "Updating and Deleting Scores")